sahmed1o/Driver-Assist-Machine-Learning-With-RCNN-Mask/README.md

 > py -3.6 setup.py build_ext install

-<li> Replace the video source file in the "VideoSourceFile" folder and change the code in line 113 with the name of your own footage to apply the masking to pre-captured footage.  </li>
+<li> Replace the video source file in the <strong> "VideoSourceFile" </strong> folder and change the code in line 113 with the name of your own footage to apply the masking to pre-captured footage.  </li>

 > Line 113:  stream = cv2.VideoCapture("VideoSourceFile/Freewaytest.mp4")